Pre-auction strategic communication: Equilibrium analysis for unrestricted seller

-\begin{lemma} The seller cannot run a mechanism if either bidder sends his nonactive message $\bar n_i$. \end{lemma} If the seller runs a mechanism when one bidder sends his active message $a_i$ while the other sends a nonactive message $\bar{n}_{-i}$, then the fact that the bidder sending the nonactive message must be excluded from the mechanism implies that his value must be below $r-\epsilon$ for some $\epsilon>0$ with probability 1.
-This follows from the classical mechanism design result that virtual values are ``undistorted at the top" of the support of a distribution and distorted downwards at the bottom.
-This implies there is a positive measure of types below $r$ sending $a_i$ on path.
-But this implies that bidder $-i$ can get the good whenever he has a nonnegative (potentially ironed) virtual type with respect to $F_{\bar n_{-i}}$ and bidder $i$'s value falls below $r$, which by the above reasoning happens with positive probability.
-Since bidder $-i$ is sending his nonactive message, this is a contradiction.
+To see the logic, suppose the seller runs after a profile in which bidder $i$ sends $\bar n_i$.
+By Lemma \ref{lem:exclusion}, bidder $i$ must be excluded from the mechanism with probability 1.
+This implies that his value must be below $r-\epsilon$ for some $\epsilon>0$, which follows from the classical mechanism design result that virtual values are ``undistorted at the top" of the support of a distribution and distorted downwards at the bottom.
+Since the seller is running the auction, at least some of the remaining bidders must be sending their active message, which must be sent by a positive measure of types below $r$.
+But then, by the definition of $r,$ the seller's mechanism must be withholding the good from all bidders on a positive-probability event where the bidders using their active message have a value below $r$ and a bidder using his nonactive message has a positive virtual type.
+This contradicts the optimality of the seller's mechanism.

 What remains to show of Theorem \ref{myerson_characterization} is that $r\geq p_F$, which follows directly from the fact that the optimal reserve in an auction with symmetrically distributed bidders is the monopoly price. \begin{lemma} Take any symmetric equilibrium of the form described in lemma \ref{lem:pool_nonactive}.
 Then $r\geq p_F.$ \end{lemma} The conclusion of Theorem \ref{myerson_characterization} now follows immediately from the previous two lemmas and the monotonicity of bidder strategies.